Beijing Makes More Promises on the Ailing Economy, but Offers No Solutions

 Commentary

-To reinforce the stimulative efforts for real estate, Beijing has also prevailed on the People’s Bank of China (PBOC) to reduce interest rates.
+To reinforce the stimulative efforts for real estate, Beijing has also prevailed upon the People’s Bank of China (PBOC) to reduce interest rates.
 But the Bank has moved slowly and in baby steps.
 In the past two years, the cumulative rate cuts have amounted to a mere 45 basis points (hundredths of a percentage point.)
 That is hardly the kind of movement needed to inspire households, homebuyers, and businesses, already shaken by the property crisis and the overall slowdown in China’s economy.
 Indeed, the small size of these rate cuts may actually constitute a restrictive measure more than a stimulative one.
-Since Chinese inflation during this time has dropped from about 2 percent a year to about zero, the real cost of borrowing, despite the drop in nominal interest rates, has actually increased.
+Since Chinese inflation during this time has dropped to about zero from about 2 percent a year ago, the real cost of borrowing, despite the drop in nominal interest rates, has actually increased.

 As is clear from the latest data, none of these efforts has had the least effect on restoring China’s economic growth momentum.
-To make matters worse, the authorities last year tried to make up for the lagging real estate and consumer sectors as well as the reluctance of private Chinese businesses to invest in expansion and hiring by pouring public investment monies into select industries, such as electric vehicles (EVs), batteries, and green energy.
-But because of the slack demand in China’s domestic economy and open hostility to China trade shared by western and Japanese governments and businesses, all that public investment has done is twist China’s economy toward an excess capacity in these industries
+To make matters worse, the authorities last year tried to make up for the lagging real estate and consumer sectors as well as the reluctance of private Chinese businesses to invest in expansion and hiring by pouring public investment monies into select industries, such as electric vehicles, batteries, and green energy.
+But because of the slack demand in China’s domestic economy and open hostility to China trade shared by Western and Japanese governments and businesses, all that public investment has done is twist China’s economy toward an excess capacity in these industries.

 China’s problems in this regard are especially apparent in how well South Korea and Taiwan are doing in some of these industries, so much so that buyers tolerate longer waits for delivery rather than turn to Chinese sources.

-Now with this latest CCP meeting, Beijing has promised still more help for the economy.
+Now, with this latest CCP meeting, the regime in Beijing has promised still more help for the economy.
 But there are no concrete plans behind the promise.
 CCP leaders clearly know of an urgent need, and they know that past efforts have failed to measure up to the need.
 Yet, they have not even offered the outlines of additional steps.
 It almost seems as though the leadership in Beijing has no idea what to do.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.